karlopenguini/git-exercise/Story.md

 Steve solved the bug but made another.

-# Chapter 8: Isang Kaibigan
+# Chapter 8: The Bigger bug

-Si luke ay isang kaibigan.
+The fix for the bug, was even bigger.
+And the company lost 1 billion dollars!!!